 We stop and look when we can relate to the photograph.

 The quality of the photograph definitely helps, but technical quality alone doesn’t make a photograph interesting.
 I can show you a technically perfect photograph of a pothole in a parking lot, but most of you aren’t going to spend time on it.

 We’re drawn to photographs that relate to us within a context we understand, admire or appreciate.

-That's why we have so many genres in the arts.
+That’s why we have so many genres in the arts.
 Some people love portraits, others love landscapes, wildlife or food photography.
-There are people who really enjoy and appreciate URBEX photography.
+Some people really enjoy and appreciate URBEX photography.